insiya2414/insiya2414/README.md

 Check out my personal projects:

 1️⃣PORTFOLIO WEBSITE: Developed https://insiya-raja.com.
 My responsive, mobile-first personal portfolio website, built using HTML, CSS, JavaScript and bootstrap framework.

-2️⃣TO-DO LIST WEB APP: Used ReactJS to develop a front-end to manage a To-do list of day-to-day chores.
-Learnt the fundamentals of ReactJS and the use of its functional components to design an intuitive UI.
+2️⃣TO-DO LIST WEB APP: Used ReactJS to develop https://insiya-raja.com/to-do/.
+A front-end to manage a To-do list of day-to-day chores.
+Learned the fundamentals of ReactJS, the use of its functional components, react hooks, material UI and local storage session management to design an intuitive UI.